 Device Description: Use to indicate the device within Sollae Cloud web app.
 If no description is available, the MAC address will be used.
 When a device is registered, it looks up the device-stored description that has been set on the device via spFinder, and uses this as the initial value.
 Any modifications afterward via web app are separate from the device-stored description.

 Specify the working parameters of each port in a device.
+This feature is only available for the SIG models.

 Port Description: Used to indicate an individual port in Sollae Cloud.

-Analog Input Mode: Display the setting for analog input mode of the port.
+Analog Input Mode: Display the setting for the analog input mode of the port.
 For typical Sollae devices, there are three analog input modes available, including voltage (0 ~ 5V), current (4 ~ 20mA), or current (0 ~ 20mA).

 Valid Time (ms): Debounce time for the input port.
 In order for the input signal to be considered as a valid signal, it must last longer than this period.
 The default value is 100 (unit: millisecond).